 - Profile x-ray (cephalometric x-ray).

 We will only cover the cost of standard metallic braces and/or standard removable appliances.
-However, we’ll cover cosmetic appliances such as lingual braces and invisible aligners up to the cost of metallic braces, subject to the “Orthodontic treatment and dental prostheses” benefit limit.
+However, we’ll cover cosmetic appliances such as lingual braces and invisible aligners up to the cost of metallic braces, subject to the “Orthodontic treatment” benefit limit.

 In summary, the “Orthodontics” benefit covers: